aimug-org/alc-docs/main-docs/docs/langchain-103/introduction-to-dec-2023.md

 To begin, make sure you have the necessary environment set up.
 You'll need Python, LangChain, and potentially Docker installed on your system.
 Detailed setup instructions will be provided in each section.

 Each section in this course is designed to be both theoretical and practical.
 You'll learn the concepts behind each topic and then apply them in hands-on exercises.
-By the end of LangChain 103, you'll have a solid understanding of how to use Docker with LangChain, work with advanced agents like the Pandas DataFrame Agent, and implement sophisticated techniques like RAG.
+By the end of Dec 2023, you'll have a solid understanding of how to use Docker with LangChain, work with advanced agents like the Pandas DataFrame Agent, and implement sophisticated techniques like RAG.

 Let's dive in and expand your LangChain knowledge!